 How does it work?

 Once registered on the Scheme, passengers can request up to 3 journeys a week.
 To book transport, passengers can telephone the office on weekday mornings (Monday to Friday 9.00am to 12.30pm).
 We need at least 2 working days notice to book transport so that we have time to allocate a volunteer driver.
 If a passenger needs to cancel their journey, it is important that they tell us as soon as possible, or in some cases, passengers may still be charged.
 Cancellations can be made at any time by telephoning the office; an answerphone is available 24 hours on which you can leave messages.

 How much does it cost?

-For journeys over 6 miles, passengers pay 47p per mile for all mileage incurred by the driver plus a £1 fee for each journey booked.
+Passengers pay 45p per mile for all mileage incurred by the driver plus a £1 fee for each journey booked.
 The £1 fee is charged to help cover the costs of arranging the journey and is the same whether it's a single or return trip.
 If a journey is shared with another registered passenger then the costs of the journey can also be shared.
 There is a minimum charge of £2.80 per journey, for journeys of 4 miles or less.
 (This sum includes the £1 booking fee)

 Who are the drivers?

 All the drivers are volunteers who use their own cars to take passengers on journeys.
 We have over 50 drivers who are reliable, trustworthy and dedicated.
 The drivers live in villages and towns throughout Rushcliffe.
 Many are retired and several fit their volunteer driving in around work and other commitments.
 Drivers choose how often they want to drive and are reimbursed for all mileage incurred.
 All our volunteer drivers are interviewed before they start, have references checked and a security check through the Disclosure and Barring Service (DBS) check.
 (DBS checks have replaced CRB checks) They receive support from the Transport Organisers.
 Here's what a few of our drivers have had to say about the volunteering for the scheme: